Aged Care Accommodation Payments Explained and FAQ's

 Using the above figures:

-A: The RAD (Refundable Accommodation Deposit), as its name would suggest, is generally fully refundable to the resident (or their estate) within 14 days of their leaving the aged care home, unless the resident has agreed for amounts to be deducted e.g. DAP payments, in which case it would be the balance that would be refunded.
-Other amounts - such as care fees or the costs of additional services - may be deducted, if agreed between the resident and the provider.
+The RAD (Refundable Accommodation Deposit), as its name suggests, is generally fully refundable to the resident (or their estate) within 14 days of their leaving the aged care home, unless the resident has agreed for amounts to be deducted e.g. DAP payments, in which case it would be the balance that would be refunded.
+Other amounts - such as care fees or the costs of additional services - may also be deducted, if agreed between the resident and the provider.

 Importantly, paying a RAD locks away your capital, and bear in mind that we believe that the level of RADs considerably overstates the actual cost of your residential age accommodation.
-It is important to have this understanding - many people are underspending in retirement on the false premise that they need to set aside "perhaps $400K, just in case they need residential care.
-We provide an example below (Lillian's Case) of how we believe that RADs can overstate the apparent cost of residential aged care, and how simply paying a DAP may be an adequate approach unless you have considerable capital which you intend leaving as an inheritance.
+It is important to have this understanding - many people are underspending in retirement on the false premise that they need to set aside perhaps $400K, just in case they need residential aged care.
+We believe that RADs can overstate the apparent cost of residential aged care, and how simply paying a DAP may be an adequate approach unless you have considerable capital which you intend leaving as an inheritance.

-A: The Government sets the minimum assets a person must retain when establishing the amount the person can pay towards their accommodation.
-A person cannot be charged an upfront accommodation payment amount that would leave them with less than the minimum asset amount, currently stipulated as $49,500 (July, 2019) per person for a couple and excludes the family home if a spouse remains within the home.
+The Government sets the minimum assets a person must retain when establishing the amount the person can pay towards their accommodation.
+A person cannot be charged an upfront accommodation payment amount that would leave them with less than the minimum asset amount, currently stipulated as $52,500 (March 2022) per person for a couple and excludes the family home if a spouse remains within the home.
 Accordingly, if you don't have enough capital to pay a "full RAD" , then you may need to utilise a combined RAD/DAP strategy - and this might be the best approach in any event, depending on your full circumstances.

 Another situation where a combined strategy may apply is where you opt to pay the ongoing DAP out of the RAD (i.e. the resident pays part of the RAD, then the DAP is drawn down from the RAD (with this payment slowly increasing as the RAD is drawn down).